Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Tits and Bruhat-Tits buildings of

 As mentioned before, in this paper, we are only concerned with the Bruhat-Tits building of a general linear group $\GL(r, K)$ and we do not discuss the technical construction of the Bruhat-Tits building of an arbitrary linear algebraic group.
 For the general construction we refer the reader to \cite{Bruhat-Tits1} or or \cite[Section 3]{RTW}.
-In the appendix (Section \ref{sec-appendix}) we give a brief review of buildings of algebraic groups.
-For the general theory of buildings we refer the reader to the monographs \cite{AB} and \cite{Garrett}.
+For the general theory of buildings we refer the interested reader to the monographs \cite{AB} and \cite{Garrett}.